04 Jun Honoring Craniofacial Awareness Month and a Story of Hope

 “It was definitely a roller-coaster ride for any parent,” admits Joseph Suarez-Inclan.
 “But… years later, he’s a happy child.”

 In honor of all the Alexanders out there, we thought we’d take this opportunity to spread awareness during the season for recognition.
 July is National Cleft & Craniofacial Awareness & Prevention Month (NCCAPM), and Craniosynostosis Awareness Month resides in September.

 Craniofacial disorders arise from abnormal development of the face and skull, resulting in a deformity.
-This can be due to a birth defect, disease or trauma.
-Craniosynostosis is a type of craniofacial disorder.
+There are several causes, such as birth defects, disease or trauma.
+Craniosynostosis is one type of craniofacial disorder.

 For a full description of each, read here.

 Surgery for this condition is often recommended.
 In experienced hands and with a strong team of experts, the results are excellent.
-In fact, in a 2017 analysis of surgery for craniosynostosis, the authors relate that the evolution of this surgery has progressed rapidly over the past two decades, with an even greater rate of success.
+In fact, in an analysis of surgery for craniosynostosis, the authors discuss how the evolution of this surgery has progressed rapidly in two decades, with an even greater rate of success.

 Customarily, surgery is performed in the first year of life (sometimes even in the first few months) before the aberrant growth can make a more severe impact.
 The timing of the surgery depends on the type of craniosynostosis and the evaluation of the individual patient by a skilled pediatric neurosurgeon.

 For example, in the case of Alexander Suarez-Inclan, his premature birth required a wait time to undergo surgery.
 The small and vulnerable baby, whose fate sent his father on an “emotional roller coaster,” is today a thriving five-and-a-half-year-old boy with model good looks.
 On his way to first grade, he enjoys playing soccer and hip-hop dancing in his free time.